 VEOZAH 45 mg should be taken orally once daily with liquids, with or without food.
 VEOZAH should be swallowed whole.
 Do not cut, crush, or chew tablets.
 Patients can choose what time to take it, but should adhere to the same time each day.1

-The most common adverse reactions with VEOZAH (≥2% and > placebo) are: abdominal pain, diarrhea, insomnia, back pain, hot flush, and hepatic transaminase elevation.1 Please see additional Important Safety Information below.
+The most common adverse reactions with VEOZAH (≥2% and > placebo) are: abdominal pain, diarrhea, insomnia, back pain, hot flush, and hepatic transaminase elevation.
+Cases of serious drug-induced hepatotoxicity occurred in the postmarketing setting; signs and symptoms gradually resolved after discontinuation.1 Please see additional Important Safety Information, including BOXED WARNING, below.

 VEOZAH patient counseling resources can help you start the VEOZAH conversation today.